josmar-crwdstffng/angular/aio/content/guide/static-query-migration.md

 </code-example>

-This `Foo` query would be categorized as static because at compile-time it's known that the `Foo` instance on the `<div>` is the correct result for the query.
+This `Foo` query would be categorized as static because at compile-time it is known that the `Foo` instance on the `<div>` is the correct result for the query.
-Because the query result is not dependent on runtime values, we don't have to wait for change detection to run on the template before resolving the query.
+Because the query result is not dependent on runtime values, we do not have to wait for change detection to run on the template before resolving the query.
 Consequently, results can be made available in `ngOnInit`.

-Let's say the query is the same, but the component template looks like this:
+Let us say the query is the same, but the component template looks like this:

 <code-example format="html" language="html">